What is the Performance Appraisal process for OTs in their first 4+ month-long LTO?

 Where do I find the OT Evaluation Form used in the performance appraisal process?

-On SharePoint, navigate to “Forms, Templates and Reference Documents” and search for AF 7165.
+In the Staff Portal, navigate to “Forms, Templates and Reference Documents” and search for AF 7165.